 - Determined Defeatist: He's well aware that fighting against Nef will hurt a lot of people.
 However, he's also aware that the alternative is far worse.

-- Embarrassing Nickname: The Business is called "Biz" by Fortuna's leader Eudico, and he doesn't sound like he's fond of it.
+- Embarrassing Nickname: Eudico calls him "Biz".
+He doesn't sound like he's fond of it.

-- Mysterious Past: Whatever he did in the past has apparently made him an expert when it comes to wetworks, and Eudico mentions he's not native to Fortuna either.
+- Mysterious Past: Whatever he did in the past has apparently made him an expert when it comes to wetworks, and Eudico mentions he's not native to Fortuna either, or any other location she knows.
 His fragments don't give any further details as to who he actually is - rather, they talk about how he went from being one of Solaris United's top field agents to being a conservationist and fishing gear salesman.

 - Nature Lover: Decided to preserve as many native species of the Venus's surface before the Corpus drive them to extinction.
 He is clearly passionate about it too.